We're creating a seamless stroke care experience for patients in Scarborough.

 Scarborough Health Network (SHN) is transforming care for our community by looking at how best to deliver our services to provide the highest quality, specialized care — and we are excited to be moving forward with the creation of a new Stroke Centre of Excellence at our Birchmount hospital.
 For the first time, patients and families will have access to seamless stroke care service here in our Scarborough community.

-Work on SHN’s Stroke Centre of Excellence is quickly moving forward.
-We are finalizing our implementation plan to be able to launch the new Stroke Centre of Excellence at our Birchmount hospital in April 2020.
-As these plans take shape, we are pleased to share details around what the new Centre will look like and how services will be delivered.
+Work on SHN’s Stroke Centre of Excellence has been moving forward and is almost complete.
+Construction and renovations continue as we finalize the space, and we are excited to announce the new Stroke Centre will open on April 8, 2020.
+We are pleased to share details around what the new Centre will look like and how services will be delivered.

 The Stroke Centre of Excellence will be located on the 4th floor at SHN's Birchmount hospital